+ ORTHODOX CHURCH OF AMERICA + The Standing Episcopal Conference of Orthodox Bishops (1951)

 On April 30, 2004, the Apostolic Orthodox Church was registered with the Ministry of Justice of Russia under the official name Centralized Religious Organization “Association of Orthodox Communities of the Apostolic Tradition”.

-On October 7, 2023 the formal and legal entity name "Apostolic Orthodox Church" was recorded with the government of the United States of America - State of Ohio, which is protected by the US Department of State for the preservation of freedom of religion and worship granted to all International Offices of the APC.
+the formal and legal entity name "Apostolic Orthodox Church" was recorded with the government of the United States of America - State of Ohio, which is protected by the US Department of State for the preservation of freedom of religion and worship granted to all International Offices of the APC.

 Apostolic Succession of the COAC Synod